ouster-lidar/ouster-sdk/python/docs/devel.rst

 Windows 10
 ----------

-On Windows 10, you'll have to install Visual Studio, Python and the `vcpkg`_ package manager and
+On Windows 10, you'll have to install the Visual Studio 2017 Build Tools, Python and the `vcpkg`_ package manager and run:
-run:

 .. code:: powershell

    PS > vcpkg install eigen3 jsoncpp libtins pybind11 glfw3 glew

-The currently tested vcpkg tag is ``2020.11-1``.
+The currently tested vcpkg tag is ``2021.05.12``.
 After that, using a developer powershell prompt:

 .. code:: powershell